mariocairone/cucumbersome/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/addleeplc/cucumber-recipes/tags).
+For the versions available, see the [tags on this repository](https://github.com/mariocairone/cucumbersome/tags).

 ## Authors

 * **Mario Cairone** - *Initial work*

-See also the list of [contributors](https://github.com/addleeplc/cucumber-recipes/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/mariocairone/cucumbersome/contributors) who participated in this project.

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 [30bd4b1c]: https://github.com/badlogic/basis-template "Basis Template"